contacto@vag-global.com

 The payment for the assignment of the use of trademarks is qualified as a royalty, which implies an expense for the company that may be subject to deduction.
-Conversely, the Administration has been monitoring such expenses as considered to be non-compliant with the causality principle.
+Conversely, the Administration has been monitoring non-compliant expenses with the causality principle.

-Specifically, there are cases where the owner of the trademark is one of the shareholders of the company, leading the latter to pay the former for royalties and use this disbursement as a deductible expense.
+Specifically, there are cases where the trademark owner is one of the company’s shareholders, leading the latter to pay the former for royalties and use this disbursement as a deductible expense.
 The questionable aspect is the transaction objective, where the trademark does not generate profits for the company’s business activity but is created and used to reduce the income tax payable.

 The Analysis of the Tax Administration

-In order to determine whether this type of royalty is intended for tax avoidance, the Tax Administration audits such deductions and, in the case the taxpayers cannot prove the need to hire that specific trademark, they conclude to repair the expense.
+In order to determine whether this type of royalty targets tax avoidance, the Tax Administration audits such deductions.
+If taxpayers cannot prove the need to hire that specific trademark, they conclude to repair the expense.

 Tax Court Process